-RELATED PARTY TRANSACTIONS POLICIES AND PROCEDURES

-(1) Parent Company Subject to approval of non-related
+RELATED PARTY TRANSACTIONS POLICIES AND PROCEDURES (1) Parent Company Subject to approval of non-related directors.

-directors.

 (2) Joint Ventures Subject to approval of partners.

-(3) Subsidiaries Subject to approval of directors of board
+(3) Subsidiaries Subject to approval of directors of board committees.

-committees.

 (4) Entities Under Common Control Subject to approval of non-executive directors.

-(5) Substantial Stockholders

-(6) Officers including spouses/ Subject to approval of non-related
+(5) Substantial Stockholders (6) Officers including spouses/ children/siblings/parents Subject to approval of non-related directors.
+(7) Directors including spouses/ children/siblings/parents (8) Interlocking director relationship of Board of Directors

-children/siblings/parents

-(7) Directors including spouses/ directors.

-children/siblings/parents

-(8) Interlocking director relationship

-of Board of Directors J

-- (b) Conflict of Interest - (i) Director/Officers and 5% or more stockholders Identify any actual or probable conflict of interest to which directors/officers/5% Or more shareholders may be involved.
+(b) Conflict of Interest

+(i) Director/Officers and 5% or more stockholders Identify any actual or probable conflict of interest to which directors/officers/5% Or more shareholders may be involved.

-DETAILS OF CONFLICT OF INTEREST (ACTUAL OR PROBABLE) Name of Directors These is none that is discounible at Name of Officers There is none that is discernible at Name of Significant Shareholders present.
+DETAILS OF CONFLICT OF INTEREST (ACTUAL OR PROBABLE) Name of Directors Name of Officers There is none that is discernible at present.
+Name of Significant Shareholders